sabbadino/mcp-playwright/playwright.test.generator/playwright.test.generator/Templates/ms-mcp-prompt-2.md

   ## DO NOT modify the text you are asked to match, unless explicitly requested
   ## analyze with attention the error messages returned by test script execution and fix the script accordingly
   ## use 'exact: true' for text matching
+  ## about 'browser_wait_for'
+    # functions has parameter 'textGone' that cannot be null. pass empty string if you don't want to provide a value for this 'textGone' parameter
+    # functions has parameter 'time ' that cannot be null. pass an integer equal to 3 seconds